vimode/frontend-mentor-challenges/blogr-landing-page/README.md

 ## Experience, Challenges and Learning

-_This will be updated periodically while the pending tasks are being worked on._

-The various elements of the page were a bit challegning and I struggled throughout the challenge to get them match the design specs especially the iamges.
+The various elements of the page were a bit challenging and I struggled throughout the challenge to get them match the design specs especially the images.

-The nest navigation items needed proper planning which I clearly did not think through properly so had to redo most of the navbar markup while doing the CSS and then some more when I did the javascript for it.
+The nested navigation items needed proper planning which I clearly did not think through properly so had to redo most of the navbar markup while doing the CSS and then some more when I did the javascript for it.

 ---